SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mail-enabled-security-groups.md

     To remove members, select the member in the list, and then click **Remove**![Remove icon](../media/ITPro_EAC_RemoveIcon.png).

-  - **Add group owners as members** When this check box is selected, you don't need to manually include group owners in the list of members.
+  - **Add group owners as members**: When this check box is selected, you don't need to manually include group owners in the list of members.
 If you don't want the group owners to be members of the group, clear this check box.

-  - **Owner approval is required** For mail-enabled security groups, user requests to join the group aren't sent to the group owners, regardless of the state of this check box (selected or not selected).
+  - **Owner approval is required**: For mail-enabled security groups, user requests to join the group aren't sent to the group owners, regardless of the state of this check box (selected or not selected).
 A group owner needs to manually add and remove group members from a mail-enabled security group.

     When you've finished, click **Save**.